Bionif92/Cursos-de-Programacion/React/React.md

 ### Exploring an Alternative Way of Defining Routes

-Not so used, more i
+Not so used, more in the past
 ````
 import {
   createBrowserRouter,